 “The way the end of that film worked, Leonardo DiCaprio’s character, Cobb – he was off with his kids, he was in his own subjective reality,” Nolan said, “He didn’t really care any more, and that makes a statement: perhaps, all levels of reality are valid.”

 What Nolan is really trying to say is that, Cobb (Leonardo DiCaprio) didn't care if the reality he was in was real or not.
 He was finally reunited with his kids, finally reunited with his wife and he was finally happy.
 If this reality wasn't real, but it had everything he wanted, what difference does it make?

 I think this ending is perfect, Nolan could've concluded it by letting the spinning top stay spinning or fall down.
 But what he gave us was an opportunity to think for ourselves and not be spoon-fed.
 Inception still has us talking 6 years on and has to go down as one of the most heavily discussed films in history!

+Back in 2010 there were a lot of rumors that Warner Bros. wanted a sequel to Inception, but they knew Christopher Nolan wouldn't be on board.
 I always adore every piece of work Christopher Nolan does, and I'd regard him as my favorite director.
 So if he trusted in Inception 2 I would follow him on it, but I don't think he will.
 To make a sequel to a movie, you need to have a reason, and with Inception I don't think there is any reason.
 I have no real questions and I love how the film finished; I think making a sequel would only tarnish what Inception achieved.

 Let me know what you guys think in the comments!
 I'd love to know how you feel about an Inception sequel.